nrth3rnlb/picard-plugin-shelves/README.md

 2. Add it as a repository secret named `PICARD_PLUGINS_PAT`
     - Repository → Settings → Secrets and variables → Actions → New repository secret

-The workflow ensures that the target repository is always synchronised with the latest upstream changes before applying updates, preventing conflicts and ensuring a smooth integration process.
+The workflow ensures that the target repository is always synchronized with the latest upstream changes before applying updates, preventing conflicts and ensuring a smooth integration process.

 ## License